-AFG places great importance on the timely delivery to shareholders, as soon as possible after the meeting notice, of all documents and information related to the general meeting.
-We recommend that these documents be available on the websites of the issuer and/or of the Autorité des Marchés Financiers (AMF) at least 21 days before the general meeting.
+AFG places great importance on the timely delivery to shareholders, as soon as possible after the meeting notice, of all the general meeting-related documents and information.
+We recommend that these documents be available on issuers' websites and/or of the Autorité des Marchés Financiers (AMF) at least 21 days before the general meeting.

-It is the responsibility of the company and of the custody account administrator to exercise their best effort to ensure that the voting materials and the necessary information to cast votes are delivered in a timely manner in order to facilitate the exercice of their voting rights by shareholders.
+It is the responsibility of the company and of the custody account administrator to exercise their best effort to ensure that the voting materials and the necessary information to cast votes are delivered in a timely manner in order to facilitate the exercise of their voting rights by shareholders.

-AFG recommends that companies draw up and distribute practical information to shareholders concerning their participation to general meetings.
+AFG recommends that companies draw up and provide practical information to shareholders concerning their participation to general meetings.

-In order to keep shareholders fully up-to-date, AFG recommends that companies ensure that the latest version of their articles of association is available on their websites at all times.
+Equally, AFG recommends that companies ensure that the latest version of their articles of association is always available on their websites.